A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Proposed Methodology

-The proposed PQI, as shown in Figure 2, is an evaluation metric to assess the object detection algorithm's perception quality.
+The proposed DQI, as shown in Figure \ref{fig2:fine_grain_saliency}, is an evaluation metric to assess the object detection algorithm's detection quality.
 An object detection algorithm's detection accuracy is affected by two factors: (a) background image properties and (b) target object properties.
 Background properties describe the overall image quality, such as brightness, blurriness, and contrast, and non-target object properties such as surrounding vegetation and buildings.
 Target object properties are the objects' quality, such as objects' sizes, colors, and their corresponding classes.
-To take both factors into account, we employ and modify fine-grained saliency map results as the PQI.
-The modified fine-grained saliency map comprises original fine-grained saliency intensities among the whole image and object saliency intensities based on the object detection algorithm's output, which is the yolo-v4 algorithm for this research.
-The proposed equation for the PQI is
+To take both factors into account, we employ and modify fine-grained saliency map results as the DQI.
+Although the original objective of fine-grained saliency is to identify the "most important object" within an image, our findings indicate that the fine-grained saliency map can effectively capture background objects as well.
+As a result, we have modified the fine-grained saliency map to include both the original fine-grained saliency intensities across the entire image and the saliency intensities specific to the detected objects based on the output of the object detection algorithm.